pencer-io/pencer-io.github.io/_posts/2021-02-18-ctf-thm-brainstorm.md

 ![brainstorm](/assets/images/2021-02-21-11-28-18.png)

 Brainstorm is rated as a medium difficulty room on TryHackMe.
 This Windows based server has a few open ports but something called Brainstorm Chat on port 9999 immediately gets our attention.
-We find an anonymous FTP server that let's us grab the binaries for the chatserver.
+We also find an anonymous FTP server that let's us grab the binaries for the chatserver.
 From there we reverse engineer the application to work out how we can exploit a buffer overflow vulnerability.
 We then write a custom python script to gain a reverse shell on to the server.
 <!--more-->

 Skill required are a basic understanding of the tools and techniques needed to debug an application.
 Skills learned are a better understanding of EIP, ESP and other registers that we can use to help us develop an exploit.
 We also learn a little about Immunity Debugger for Windows.